rimutaka/posts/Covidpocalipse/covidpocalipse.md

   > Ask if they have space they can convert into an "office area".

 #### Distractions
 Kids, flatmates, live-in parents, people coming and going.
-All these things can be incredibly distracting, specially if other people demand your attention.
+All these things can be incredibly distracting, especially if other people demand your attention.
 > Help your staff set boundaries or look for creative ways to solve the problem.
 >
 > Consider working around the times when they cannot do meetings.